pagetronic/HubD/README.md

 # HubD

-A Jar Engine to deploy complex Website with Java Servlet, MongoDb and Velocity
+A Jar Engine to deploy complex Website with Java Servlet, MongoDb, Velocity and Maven.

 You can see in action in [Agroneo](https://agroneo.com) and more..